reshika313/preppin-data/README.md

 # Preppin Data Challenges
-These files contain solutions to Preppin Data challenges by utilising python andd SQL.
+These files contain solutions to Preppin Data challenges by utilising python and SQL.